-Final Exam: The final exam will be comprehensive and take place on Friday May 19th from 10:30 AM - 12:30 PM (see the final exam schedule on the UMBC website).
+Final Exam: The final exam will take place on Wednesday Dec 20 1-3 PM (see the final exam schedule on the UMBC website).
+Half the exam will cover units 20-22 and the other half will be comprehensive covering units 5-19.